Communism Doesn’t Work

 Stuck in an apartment with his ex-boyfriend, a man meets with the government agent who will decide whether the couple has really broken up.
 Short Story

-This short story is featured in our new special project:
+This short story was a finalist in the Fall 2019 Aura Estrada Short Story Contest, and is featured in our new special project:

 I. Decision Maker

 This was before Atos, before any of those private contractors.
 It probably wouldn’t happen like this now.

 The lady was scheduled to arrive between four and five, a “decision maker” she was called in the letter.
 Eric only worked in St Paul’s but would have to leave early.
 “I’m sorry,” I had told him.
 “I can’t ask them to change it.”

 “Yeah, OK,” he had said in a heavy way.